 Having your cash in a savings account means two things.
 One, it’s still available in the event of a personal disaster.
 It’s also FDIC insured, meaning that in the event of a bank failure, you’d still retain up to $250,000 of the account’s balance.

-In the end, your emergency fund needs to be safe, reliable, and accessible above all else.
 After all, when you have an emergency, you want your emergency fund to be there for you as quickly and reliably as possible.
-Because of that, I almost always encourage people to forego the potential of larger returns and stick with a savings account.
+Because of that, I almost always encourage people to forego the potential of larger returns and stick with a good savings account.

 As for the other investments, I think they’re perfectly reasonable options for people who have achieved debt freedom (or merely have a very low interest mortgage remaining) and are fully funding their retirement.
 At that point, investment in things that are less liquid or more volatile can be a good decision.
 The important thing to remember is that such investment is different than an emergency fund because you’re not intending to ever use it outside of whatever personal goals you have for the money.